 80% solution means 80 grams (g) of substance in 100 milliliters (ml) of solvent.
 In this case, the “substance” is “magnesium chloride hexahydrate” (MgCl2.6H2O), with molecular weight of 203 grams/mole, and the solvent is pure filtered water.
 This is a very concentrated solution, providing 95 mg Magnesium per ml (20 drops) of solution (1 ml is approximately 1-eye-dropperful solution).
 Here’s the calculation:

 - Atomic weight of Mg = 24;

 - Molecular weight of MgCl2.6H20 = 24+(2×35)+(6x(2+16)) = 202 grams/mole;

 - Thus ratio of elemental Mg to MgCl2.6H2O flakes = 24/202 = 0.119

 - 80% solution = 80 grams MgCl2.6H20 in 100 miligrams (or 100 ml) water, or 800 mg/ml

-- Thus 1 ml (about 1-dropper-full) solution provides 95 mg Magnesium
+- Thus 1 ml (20 drops or about 1-dropper-full) solution provides 95 mg Magnesium

-- Or said another way, 80% solution of hydrated MgCl2 provides about 95 mg Magnesium per ml of solution (or 95 mg per eye-dropperful solution):
+- Or said another way, 80% solution of hydrated MgCl2 provides about 95 mg Magnesium per ml (20 drops) of solution (or 95 mg per eye-dropperful solution):